DanielKinnito/SmartLegalAssistanceAttorneyFindingPlatform/backend/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Deployment

+### GitHub Workflow for Automatic Docker Builds

+This project uses GitHub Actions to automatically build and push Docker images whenever changes are made to the codebase.
+The workflow is configured to:

+1. Trigger on pushes to the main branch that modify Python files, requirements.txt, Dockerfile, or docker-compose.yml
+2. Build the Docker image and tag it with both the commit SHA and 'latest'
+3. Push the image to DockerHub
+4. Optionally deploy to Render using a webhook

+For detailed setup instructions, see [GitHub Workflow Setup Guide](docs/github_workflow_setup.md).

+### Manual Deployment

+1. Push your code to GitHub
+2. Create a new Render Blueprint instance
+3. Point it to your repository
+4. Render will automatically set up all services and databases